tetragrade/frostbearer/locations/10 - Old Oren Fort.md

 			+ Public.
 				+ Stone Door (barred from inside).
 				+ Skeleton (east wall, clutches scroll, shiny ring on finger).
-				+ Pristine Wooden Wall Art (west wall, cursed, see private for description and details of curse).
+				+ Pristine Wooden Wall Art (west wall, enchanted, see private for description and enchantment details).
 			+ Private.
 				+ In Frosty weather, a slide leads into this room from area 10.
 				+ Wall Art.
 					+ Description.
-						+ The piece is a 2D metal frame (3-ft circumference), with a number of sticks criss-crossing and overlapping inside.
+						+ The piece is a ring of blue stone (apatite, 3-ft circumference), with a number of iron rods criss-crossing and overlapping inside.
-						+ At each place where the sticks overlap, a stone or similar adornment is held in place by metal clasps.
+						+ At each place where the rods overlap, an adornment is held in place by metal clasps.
-							+ The large green stone is engraved with a map of this continent.
+							+ Green jade, pearl, gold, red spinel, bronze.
-						+  A ring of blue stone (apatite) surrounds the whole thing.
+							+ The jade is engraved with a distorted map of this continent.
 						+ ![[img/cursed_map.png]]
 					+ It's a map of the divine planes of the Old Oren religion.
-					+ Curse.
+					+ Magic/Curse.
 						+ A series of artificial minor planes are contained within the piece's stones.
 They are connected by doors, as indicated by the map.
 						+ Humans that touch the map are sent to area 2.
 If the jade is removed, they arrive in area 1 instead.
 If the ring is detached, the map's magic is suspended.
 						+ If a stone is removed, its doors are magically sealed shut.
 If opened somehow, beyond is an event horizon.